stackhpc/ansible-role-openhpc/README.md

 - Nodes in a group are assumed to be homogenous in terms of processor and memory.
 - An inventory group may be empty or missing, but if it is not then the play must contain at least one node from it (used to set processor information).
 - Nodes may not appear in more than one group.
-- At least one partition must be defined, but this done not need to contain any inventory nodes or `extra_nodes`.

 `openhpc_job_maxtime`: A maximum time job limit in hours, minutes and seconds.
 The default is `24:00:00`.